-This management information circular (the "Circular") and accompanying form of proxy are furnished in connection with the solicitation, by management of BlueRush Inc. (the "Corporation"), of proxies to be used at the annual general meeting of the holders (the "Shareholders") of common shares ("Common Shares") of the Corporation (the "Meeting") referred to in the accompanying Notice of Annual General Meeting (the "Notice of Meeting") to be held on February 24, 2020, at the time and place and for the purposes set forth in the Notice of Meeting.
-The solicitation will be made primarily by mail, subject to the use of Notice-and-Access Provisions (as defined below) in relation to delivery of the meeting materials, but proxies may also be solicited personally or by telephone by directors and/or officers of the Corporation.
+This management information circular (the "Circular") and accompanying form of proxy are furnished in connection with the solicitation, by management of BlueRush Inc. (the "Corporation"), of proxies to be used at the annual general meeting of the holders (the "Shareholders") of common shares ("Common Shares") of the Corporation (the "Meeting") referred to in the accompanying Notice of Annual General Meeting (the "Notice of Meeting") to be held on May 19, 2023, at the time and place and for the purposes set forth in the Notice of Meeting.
+The solicitation will be made primarily by mail, subject to the use of Notice-and-Access Provisions (as defined below) in relation to delivery of the meeting materials, but proxies may also be solicited personally or by telephone by directors and/or officers of the Corporation, or by the Corporation's transfer agent, TSX Trust Company ("TSX Trust"), at nominal cost.
 The cost of solicitation by management will be borne by the Corporation.
 Pursuant to National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with clearing agencies, brokerage houses and other financial intermediaries to forward proxy solicitation material to the beneficial owners of the Common Shares.
 The cost of any such solicitation will be borne by the Corporation.